Hassanahmed1166/ref-to-bibtex/README.md

 - AI-template titles ("A comprehensive review of…", "Towards a framework for…")
 - Plausible-sounding journals that were never published

-**This tool cross-references every citation against Crossref, Semantic Scholar, and OpenAlex** in real time — flagging anything that cannot be verified with a clear score and explanation.
+**AuthentiCite cross-references every citation against Crossref, Semantic Scholar, and OpenAlex** in real time — flagging anything that cannot be verified with a clear score and explanation.

 ---